Jmkernes/Shakespeare-Translator/README.md

 ![alt text](https://github.com/jmkernes/Shakespeare-Translator/blob/main/where_art_thou.png?raw=true)

 *Attention weights of block 2 of the final layer of the Decoder.
-Maybe wherfore would have been a better translation, but alas...*
+Maybe "wherefore" would have been a better translation, but alas...*

 -----------------------------------------------